Meyerson Hall

 Meyerson Hall is a building in West Philadelphia, and the site of the University of Pennsylvania Stuart Weitzman School of Design.
 The building, designed by the architecture firm of Martin, Stewart, Noble & Class, was constructed in 1967 in reinforced concrete, brick cavity wall, and asbestos, with a total area of the building is 93780 sqft.
 It is named for Martin Meyerson, President of the University of Pennsylvania from 1970 to 1981.

-Meyerson Hall is located at the corner of Walnut Street and South 34th Street in University City, Philadelphia, Pennsylvania.
+Meyerson Hall is located at the corner of Walnut and South 34th Streets in University City.
 Immediately adjacent to the south is the Fisher Fine Arts Library, designed by Frank Furness and completed in 1890.
-Immediately to the west is the College Green, the heart of the University.
+Immediately to the west is the College Green.

 The building currently houses the main offices of the following departments of the School of Design: Architecture, Landscape Architecture, Historic Preservation, and City and Regional Planning.
 Fine Arts is the only department in the school not housed in Meyerson, and is located across 34th St. in the Morgan Building.